-- We use alternative art forms to explore the world of our plays and attract new audiences to theatre.
+- We use alternative art forms to explore the world of our plays.

 - Our work is known for integrity, quality and excellence.

-- All of the work that we create and commission has a theatrical narrative and is relevant to the times.
+- All of our work has a theatrical narrative and is relevant to the times.

 The Blueprint Theatre Company was founded by Sally Grey, Mark Rose and Mark Sands.
 We all met up in the year 2000 whilst working on a No.1 European tour of Agatha Christie’s The Mousetrap.
 They were the best of times, they were the worst of times.